 And just when you think your favorite villain has been taken down for good, don’t forget, it’s a comic book world, and no one stays dead for long.

-A few more quick nods are owed to Jada Pinkett Smith, who oozes and sashays across the screen as the sinister Fish Moody; B.D.
-Wong as the gleefully evil scientist Dr. Strange; and Cameron Monaghan (Shameless), who gives a several good turns as Jerome Valeska, with a maniacal grin, wicked laugh, and penchant for chaos that take very clear influence from the Joker, but not the name.
-All of them are more than adept at just the right amount of scenery chewing.
+A few more quick nods are owed to Jada Pinkett Smith, who oozes and sashays across the screen as the sinister and deadly Fish Moody; B.D.
+Wong as the gleefully evil scientist Dr. Strange, heading up experiments at Arkham Asylum; and Cameron Monaghan (Shameless), who gives several good turns as Jerome Valeska, with a maniacal grin, wicked laugh, and penchant for chaos that takes clear influence from the Joker, if not the name.
+All of them are more than adept at just the right amount of scenery-chewing.

 And there is plenty of scenery to be chewed, as the production design of the series is a major part of its appeal.
 Filmed on location throughout New York City and digitally enhanced to build the fictional city, the show is gritty, stylish, and incredibly well designed.
 Producers were clever in an approach that hints at the past without trying to be a period piece, designed with a heightened timelessness.
-It feels at once contemporary and like an old film noir, with dark corners, classic styling, and vintage inspired costumes.
-Modern day tech like smart phones, computer gadgets, and spy gear are removed to keep it from being distinctly here and now.
+It feels at once contemporary and like an old film noir, with dark corners, classic styling, and vintage-inspired costumes.
+Modern-day tech like smartphones, computer gadgets, and spy gear is removed to keep it from being distinctly here and now.
 The dedication to design has paid off, and Gotham is consistently nominated for Creative Arts Emmy Awards including Production Design, Costumes, Special Visual Effects, Cinematography, and Sound.